House on Larmar Street

 3 pounds cleaned shrimp

-2 dozen hard crabs, cleaned and broken into bits
+2 dozen hard crabs, cleaned and broken into bits 100 oysters and juice

-½ cup bacon drippings
+½ cup bacon drippings 1 cup flour

-1 teaspoon Lea & Perrins Sauce
+1 teaspoon Lea & Perrins Sauce 1½ gallons chicken or ham stock

-Put ham in pot and smother until done.
-Then add sliced okra, and also celery, peppers, onions, and parsley all ground together.
-Cover and cook until well done.
-Then add tomatoes and tomato paste.
 Next put in the shrimp, crabs, crab meat and oysters.
 Make brown roux of bacon dripping and flour and add to the above.
 Add the soup stock, and throw into pot bay leaves and thyme, salt and pepper, and Lea & Perrins Sauce.
 This makes three gallons of gumbo.
 Add one tablespoon of steamed rice to each serving.

 The chef at Inn-by-the-Sea fries his chickens deliciously too.
 He uses pound or pound-and-a-half size fowls.
-Dressed and drawn, they are cut into halves and dipped into batter made of one egg slightly beaten to which one cup of sweet milk has been added, as well as salt and pepper.
+Dressed and drawn, they are cut into halves and dipped into batter made of Qne egg slightly beaten to which one cup of sweet milk has been added, as well as salt and pepper.
 The halves of chicken are dipped and thoroughly wetted in the batter and then dredged well in dry, plain flour.
 The chef fries the chicken in deep hot fat until they are well done and a golden brown.
 He says be careful not to fry too fast.

 Two other seafood recipes from the Mississippi Coast come out of Biloxi, that cosmopolitan city that began back in 1669, and where even today the European custom of blessing the fleet at the opening of the shrimp season is ceremoniously observed.
-“Fish court bouillon” is a magical name on the Coast, it is spoken in soft voice by the diner, the waiter, and the chef alike; its recipe should be accorded the highest respect; it should be made up to the letter, and without delay:
+“Fish court bouillon” is a mag ical name on the Coast, it is spoken in soft voice by the diner, the waiter, and the chef alike; its recipe should be accorded the highest respect; it should be made up to the letter, and without delay:

 FISH COURT BOUILLON